Happy Halloween, Scooby-Doo!: Plot

 Fred and Velma are approached by Bill Nye, who gifts them a modernized vehicle named 'Mystery Machine X'.
-Fred is not so enthusiastic about it as he prefers the old Mystery Machine.
-The Jackal Lanterns then come into the town and takes a female reporter with them.
+Fred is not so enthusiastic about it as he prefers the original Mystery Machine.
+The Jackal Lanterns then come into the town and take a female reporter with them.
 As Fred and Velma reach her, they see her being eaten and spit out by the Jackal Lanterns' giant master to become another monster herself.
 The Jackal Lanterns start chasing everybody, resulting in a long car chase.
 The gang becomes separated into three groups: Fred, Velma, and Bill Nye in Mystery Machine X, Daphne and Elvira in Elvira's car, and Shaggy and Scooby with a father-daughter duo called Mike and Michelle.
-They come across the Sheriff, who freaks out and is gobbled up by the Giant Jackal Lantern, who is riding on the old Mystery Machine.
+They come across the Sheriff, who freaks out and is gobbled up by the Giant Jackal Lantern, who is riding on the original Mystery Machine.
 Velma frees Dr. Crane from the federal agents' truck, but he too is apparently eaten by the Giant Jackal Lantern.
 This results in the Mystery Machine being destroyed, much to Fred's depression.

 The Mystery Inc. gang comes together with Elvira, Mike, and Michelle and eats Scooby-Snacks to enter Velma's mind palace, an imaginary plane where they recount the night's events.
 Velma takes a leap of faith where she enters the Giant Jackal Lantern's mouth and comes out unharmed.
-As it turns out, the Giant Jackal Lantern is actually just a machine and everyone eaten are safe inside.
-The rest of the Jackal Lanterns are revealed drones, though both the Sheriff and Dr. Crane are missing.
+As it turns out, the Giant Jackal Lantern is actually just a machine and everyone who was eaten is safe inside.
+The rest of the Jackal Lanterns are revealed to be drones, though both the Sheriff and Dr. Crane are missing.
 The drone engraving found by Scooby and Shaggy is revealed to be "T.O.T.
 Aluminum Lithium Frame".

-The culprit is eventually revealed to be Toe Omnitech head Cutler Toe, whose criminal actions was exposed by Mystery Inc. in the past and has been impersonating the Sheriff as part of a revenge plot against them while also after the lithium mine under Crystal Cove after being released from jail.
+The culprit is eventually revealed to be Toe Omnitech head Cutler Toe, whose criminal actions were exposed by Mystery Inc. in the past, and after being released from jail has been impersonating the Sheriff as part of a revenge plot against them while also going after the lithium mine under Crystal Cove.
 Velma and Daphne find out his location by trailing a hologram of the Jackal Lanterns and help the federal agents find his car.
-But the escaped Scarecrow, in vengeance for Toe attempting to frame him for the Jackal Lantern attacks, had found Toe first and no trace of either men are found.
+But the escaped Scarecrow, in vengeance for Toe attempting to frame him for the Jackal Lantern attacks, had found Toe first and no trace of either man is found.
 With everything resolved and the gang being invited to another roadside Halloween celebration, the movie ends with Elvira giving a monologue to the viewers before breaking the fourth wall by revealing a spidery face behind her regular face in an ode to Halloween.